-Both ACIS and XIS have on-board radioactive 55Fe sources used for instrument monitoring and calibration.
+Both ACIS and XIS have on-board radioactive 55 Fe sources used for instrument monitoring and calibration.
 The ACIS External Calibration Source (ECS) is mounted such that it is only viewable when ACIS is moved out of the focal plane.
 Observations of the ECS are done twice an orbit, just before and after perigee.
 The ECS provides roughly uniform illumination of the entire focal plane.
-Fluorescent Al and Ti targets provide lines at 1.5 keV (A1K) and 4.5 keV (Ti K α), as well as those from the 55Fe source itself at ~0.7 keV (Mn L), 5.9 keV (Mn K α), and 6.4 keV (Mn K β)
+Fluorescent Al and Ti targets provide lines at 1.5 keV (Al K) and 4.5 keV (Ti K α), as well as those from the 55 Fe source itself at \sim 0.7 keV (Mn L), 5.9 keV (Mn K α), and 6.4 keV (Mn K β)

 The calibration sources on XIS illuminate the upper corners of each CCD during all observations.
-The spectral lines are from the 55Fe source itself at 5.9 keV (Mn K α), and 6.4 keV (Mn K β).
+The spectral lines are from the 55 Fe source itself at 5.9 keV (Mn K α), and 6.4 keV (Mn K β).
+The window of the source holder absorbs the low-energy Mn L lines.
 The orientation and approximate size of the regions illuminated by the calibration sources are shown in Figure 2.